dedica/Online-Class-Loops/README.md

 Loop through $food_assoc and use print_r() to print the entire meal course (entire array that includes type and origin).
 */

+/*
+Loop through $food_assoc and print the meal names (keys of $food_assoc) as unordered list-items.
+Loop through the current meal (inner loop through sub-array) and print the type and origin as nested list items (see the example below).
+*/
 </pre>

 ## The final printing should look like this: